 To find broken internal links, click the Broken filter.

 You will be presented with the broken internal links on your site.
-These links return a 4xx status code.
-This is often a 404 Not Found status code, but it could also be the 401 Unauthorized, 403 Forbidden, and 410 Gone status codes.
+These links typically return a 4xx or 5xx status code, such as the 404 Not Found and 502 Bad Gateway errors.

-To filter the broken links by their status codes, click the HTTPS status filter and select one of the 401 (Unauthorized), 403 (Forbidden), 404 (Not Found), or 410 (Gone) status codes.
+To filter the broken links by their status codes, click the HTTPS status filter and select one or more of the following status codes:

 After selecting your HTTP status codes, click Apply filters.